 - Dinner with a view?
 I highly recommend L’Amandier as it offers amazing Moroccan food and excellent Medina views.

 - Having said that, most riads offer really good dining options.
 I had dinner at my riad Lune et Soleil where I had the best tajine during my trip through Morocco.

 The thing that I did most and best when I took my city trip to Fez was get lost.
 Yes, I was warned beforehand by the friendly host in the Riad where I was staying.
 He drew me a map, marking the ‘big road’ and told me that whenever I didn’t know where I was, I should just find my way to this road and all would be okay.
 Well, that was a nice theory.
-Nevertheless, I found myself wondering a dozen times a day where the hell I was!
-And it wasn’t until I let go and accepted that I shouldn’t even try and find my way, that I was able to really enjoy this magical emperial Moroccan city.
+I found myself wondering a dozen times a day where the hell I was!
+And it wasn’t until I let go and accepted that I shouldn’t even try and find my way, that I was able to really enjoy this magical emperial city that is Fez Morocco.